Statistical Inference for Explainable Boosting Machines: Inference and Computation

 \item {\bf Prediction Intervals.} We can construct a prediction interval for a new $y$ given $\bx$ by computing ${c_E}^{-1}{\widehat{\f}^{(k)}_E(\bx)}\ \pm\ z_{1-\alpha/2}\,{c_E}^{-1}{\hat{\sigma}\sqrt{1+\lVert{\rveck_E(\bx)}\rVert_2^2}}$. \end{itemize}

-\paragraph{Binning} The current implementation of EBMs \citep{nori2019interpretmlunifiedframeworkmachine} utilizes histogram trees.
+\paragraph{Binning. } The current implementation of EBMs \cite{nori2019interpretmlunifiedframeworkmachine} utilizes histogram trees.
 As we worked off this implementation, it was natural to construct intervals with the binned data, instead of working with the original data.
+A more detailed discussion of the discretization error induced by binning is deferred to Appendix~\ref{append:what_we_lose_by_binning}.

 As such, we compress all $n$ samples along feature $k$ into $m_k\!\ll\!n$ histogram bins and work entirely in \emph{bin space}.
 In Appendix~\ref{app:binning}, we construct a decomposition of the structure matrix that allows us to show that computing the norm of $\rveck(\bx)$ reduces to solving a $m_k\times m_k$ system of linear equations, and computing two $m_k$-length dot products.